urbanjost/M_matrix/README.md

 # M_matrix

 This module allows you to interact with a Fortran program using matlab-like commands.
+This allows you to add code to your Fortran program that you can use to optionally inspect data during development and debugging and to create configuration and data files that resemble Fortran syntax.
+It is a WIP (Work In Progress) but is already useful.

+A stand-alone program is included that lets you use it as a calculator and to test and create input files as well.

+It was originally based on some **very** old code that still requires some major refactoring, but if anyone else is interested or finds it useful let me know.

+Perhaps it could be useful for creating a testing framework for Linear Algebra libraries and other routines in the growing Fortran stdlib effort or `fpm` packages as well.

 Installation requires fpm(1):

 download the github repository and build it with